 Advanced Martial Arts Titles

 MENKYO KAIDEN In Bujitsu (martial arts) or Geido (way of accomplishments), the master bestows all of his secrets and the heart of his teaching to only one disciple.
+This is an old system.
 The recipient of these doctrines is granted permission to instruct and transfer the style of his art, and he is called Menkyo Kaiden.
 “Menkyo” means a person who is permitted to perform a specific duty by an authority, such as a government entity or legislative body.
 In Budo, the founder or teacher confers his techniques and heartfelt teachings, through an official licensing process, to one pupil. ” Kaiden” means that the teacher grants the fullness of his knowledge to his successor.
 Menkyo Kaiden thus means ‘A founder of a discipline or style conferring his knowledge.
 Technique and teachings to a chosen student, who then becomes the teacher’s successor in that style’.

 SOKE The Soke is referred to as iemoto in non-martial arts groups.
-In Budo, the Soke is the lineal descendent of a kinsman or family, and is also called sohhonke or honke.
+In Budo, the Soke is the lineal descendant of a kinsman or family, and is also called sohhonke or honke.
 In geido the sohke has obligation and duties to the house in which he was born, and is expected to carry on the founder’s or successors knowledge and teachings, and even to expand it.
 For contemporary sohke in the martial arts, this implies that the sensei must first develop a system of sensible, understandable concepts, both technical and spiritual, in order to pass them on.
 According to an old anecdote, the passing on of knowledge from a teacher to his successor is like leaves falling on a cradle: the leaves ignite and spread the flame.
 In the same sense, the successors imagination becomes like a candle.
 The important thing is for the sohke to take over his predecessor’s teachings and thoughts faithfully.

-HANSHI The Hanshi is the highest tide in the active budoka, granted by licence to a martial artist from a high authority, such as a government body or some other remarkable organization.
+HANSHI The Hanshi is the highest tide in the active budoka, granted by license to a martial artist from a high authority, such as a government body or some other remarkable organization.
 (The supreme title of “Meijin” is very rarely granted by the government or the supreme entity.)
-In Dai Nippon Butokukai in Kyoto before and during World War II, the organization awarded the title of Hanshi (along with Kyoshi and Renshi, see below) to certain practitioners in Aikido, Kendo, Judo, Karatedo, Kyudo, Taido and other Martial Arts.
+In Dai Nippon Butokukai in Kyoto before and during World War II, the organization awarded the title of Hanshi (along with Kyoshi and Renshi, see below) to certain practitioners in Aikido, Kendo, Judo, Karate-do, Kyudo, Taido and other Martial Arts.
 Until 1946, the Butokukai also engaged in this practise.
 The All Japan Kendo Association conferred the title for a practitioner’s dedication, leadership, facilitation, and the development of the art, but only after the practitioner had achieved highest ranking of 8th Dan while being an active practitioner, gen eki.
 A person who receives the title of Hanshi can also, with proper certification, be called “Shihan.”

 KYOSHI a person who trains a group of soldiers is called “Kyoshi” or “Kanshi”.
 In traditional Budo, Bujitsu, Kendo, Judo, and other Budo circles, the Butokukai grades this rank for deserving participants above 6th Dan who pass a physical and mental examination.